mohamedfayez-7/Terraform-Infrastructure-for-Scalable-Web-Deployment/README.md

-# Deploying a 3 Tier Web Application on AWS using Terraform
+# Deploying a 3-Tier Web Application on AWS using Terraform

 ## Overview
 This project provisions a **highly available web infrastructure** on AWS using **Terraform**.
 The architecture consists of **proxy servers (Nginx) in public subnets** and **Apache web servers in private subnets**, ensuring secure and scalable traffic management.